Example choice

 In traditional teaching, formal principles (laws, formula, problem solving procedures) in mathematics and science are often taught abstractly and then illustrated by an example.
 In example choice, by contrast, students are given multiple example tasks that all can be solved using the formal principle.
-The examples pertain to different topics, and each student is instructed to choose the most interesting example.
-This example is used to explain the formal principle.
+The examples pertain to different topics, and each student is instructed to choose the most interesting example, which is then used to explain the formal principle.